inezjimenez/Team-Profile-Generator/README.md

 The user should clone the repository from GitHub and download Node.
 #### How to Download Node: https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs<br>
 After installing Node, from the command line enter the following ```node i inquirer``` ```node i fs``` ```node i jest``` Once all third-party packages have been successfully installed, the application is ready to use.
+If you'd like to run tests, enter ```npm run jest``` from the command line.

 ### Technologies